 Noise Level – Is It Quiet?

-A big concern that many people have with purchasing a generator is how noisy they can be.
+A big concern that many people have with purchasing a generator is how noisy it can be.

 After all, many generators are used in residential areas during blackouts and emergency uses.

-As an industry standard, generator noise levels are measured in decibels and are noise readings are usually taken at 23 feet away from the generator.
+As an industry standard, generator noise levels are measured in decibels, and noise readings are usually taken at 23 feet away from the generator.
 Most larger generators are going to operate in the 70-80 decibel range which is comparable to the loudness of a vacuum cleaner.